websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

 ## Editing Images

 1. Click the image you want to edit.
-1. In the Content Page sidebar, you can configure:
+1. In the Content Page sidebar, you can configure

     - *Image Source*: select *Direct* to use an image from your computer or from the Documents and Media library, or choose *Mapping* to [map the image from existing content](#mapping-content).
 Optionally, set an [image *Resolution*](#configuring-image-resolution-with-adaptive-media) (available in Liferay DXP 7.4+) and *Image Description*.
     - *Link*: Select the URL or Page to open when you click the image.